codeinaire/hub-prac-tut/README.md

 5) Under `[remote "origin"]` you'll see something like `url = git@github.com:<your-user-name>/<name-of-repo>.git`.
 This is the offending line of code.
 You'll need to change it.
 6) Change the line of code in step 5) to this: `url = https://<sign-in-email -address-for-github>@github.com/<username-for-git-hub>/<name-of-repo>.git`.
 This is the most important line of code here.
 Here is an example: `url = https://alucinare%40gmail.com@github.com/codeinaire/practice-repo.git` Notice that instead of having an `@` in my email I have a `%40`.
 This must replace the `@` sign for the sign in email to work.
 You can probably have it without that but in the CLI it'll just ask for your email address and password, instead of just your password.
 The rest is just my username and the name of my repo.
 Save your config file with this new line.

 This is pretty much it.
 The next few step are just following the instructions from when you create a repo through the website.
-I'll list them for completeness, plus there's one that you don't need.
+I'll list them for completeness, plus there's one that you don't need which I've noted as to why.

 7) `$ echo "# practice-hub" >> README.md`
 8) `$ git add README.md`
 9) `$ git commit -m "Intial commit"` - usually after this you'll do this `git remote add origin https://github.com/codeinaire/practice-hub.git`, however, you don't need to do this as you've already added the remote origin in step 6).
 So you'll get an error if you try to run this command.
 10) `$ git push -u origin master`

-That is it for the git configuration.
+That's it for the git configuration.

 ### Finale